julienba/nodb/README.md

 # nodb

-A pet project for idea around data.
-Use at your own risk.
+A pet project for ideas around data.